Jananzzzz/HumanOptimization/Rest.md

 Our sleep time is not fixed.
 For example, if you worked too hard the day before, you may need more sleep.
 So, to full charge our body by sleeping, don't let alarm interrupt your sleep.
 Remember that rest is the most important thing!

+### Can't fall asleep?
+Here are some points you can do:
+- Sleep at a fixed time (as said before)
+- Don't do anything in bed except sleep, especially don't use your cell phone lying down.
+(It will make your brain think that the bed is not a place for sleep.)
+- Play a podcast (set a time sleeper) at bedside when you sleep.
+(Extremely useful!)

 ### For programmers*

 As we all know, programmers are all night owls &#128514;.If you are a programmer like me, there are still something to say.